Unified.to

 • ATS systems may contain duplicate candidates.

-• external_identifier may assist in correlation if consistently populated.
+• external_identifier can assist correlation if consistently populated.

-Unified does not merge identities across connections.
-Deduplication logic belongs in your application layer.
+Unified.to does not merge identities across connections.
+Deduplication belongs in your application layer — typically email-based matching, external-identifier matching, or candidate-plus-job dedupe.

 • Merge duplicate candidates across systems

-• Reconstruct deleted records unless provided by the ATS
+• Reconstruct deleted records unless the ATS provides them

 • Infer relationships not present in the data